kidasijunior10/My-Portofolio/README.md

 - **Coffee** - For keeping me awake during late-night coding sessions
 - **Stack Overflow** - For answering questions I didn't know I had
-- **My cat** - For walking on my keyboard and "helping" with debugging
+- **Football** - For the inspiration and passion that drives my creativity
 - **The Next.js team** - For making this framework so darn good

 ---

-*Built with ❤️, ☕, and probably too much enthusiasm by Linga Joachim Kidasi*
+*Built with ❤️, ☕, and football passion by Linga Joachim Kidasi*

-**P.S.**: If you found any typos in this README, they were probably added by my cat.
-She's not very good at typing, but she's cute, so I let her help. 🐱
+**P.S.**: If you found any typos in this README, they were probably added during a football match break.
+The beautiful game is distracting! ⚽🔥